AliBinary/source2pdf/README.md

 - **Supported File Types:** The generator supports `.c`, `.cpp`, `.cc`, `.java`, `.py`, and `.tex` files.
 LaTeX (`.tex`) files are rendered as-is in the notebook.
 - **PDF Layout:** The generated PDF uses a **three-column layout** per page (unlike the original two-column version), allowing more source code to fit in fewer pages.
 - **Syntax Highlighting:** Source code files are automatically syntax-highlighted using LaTeX’s `listings` package, so your code is easier to read.
-- **Customizable Header:** You can include university/team information and initials in the header of every page using the command-line options.
+- **Customizable Header:** You can include a title, university/team information, and initials in the header of every page using the command-line options.
 - **Adding Examples:** You can include `.tex` files as examples, formulas, or explanations, which will be rendered directly in the PDF.
 - **Performance Tip:** Avoid extremely large files in a single directory to keep PDF compilation fast and smooth.

 ---